namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 Before pi planning hit our shores, inviting itself in, we planned by everyone putting what theu were excited about into a big group writable table and everyone with equal votes , voted. then we ranked. thats what ir was . that was great

+# Summary of my points

+- As the Martin Fowler blog puts it, a team Backlog is a mix of product and engineering priorities.
+Product looks at the user perspective, and Engineering looks at stability, reliability, maintainability and all the other -ilities.
+- All the team members will wear the Product and Engineering hats , some might lean one way more than the other.
+- There might be other external pressures other than Product or Engineering that put thumbs on the scale as well, call it Corporate.
+Corporate doesnt represent either user interests or engineering interests.
+But they are the HIPPO so you will hear them
+- The process of PI planning is a negotiation, where all parties state their positions and bid for the time of the individual contributors
+- At the end of the day , there is room to be excited about whqt the team is up to and can unify behind.

 # References
 1. Getting Things Done, David Allen
 2. Slow Productivity